Post

 While I can mention some of his other popular works such as Surreal Numbers, a conversational book he finished in just a week, or Things a Computer Scientist Rarely Talks About, which deals with faith and science, I would instead like to highlight his often overlooked gem on Concrete Mathematics, which is an amalgamation of CONtinuous and disCRETE mathematics which arose from TAoCP.
 The “mathematical graffiti” on its margins, which were submitted by the authors and students of Stanford made this book a very fun read.

-Knuth used to reward people with checks3 for spotting errors in his books, which eventually led to its own financial fiasco.
+Knuth used to reward people with checks for spotting errors in his books3, which eventually led to its own financial fiasco.
 Anyway, when Concrete Mathematics was released, the errors in the graffiti started being reported faster than those in the text, showing just how much people enjoyed reading them.

 Knuth’s Selected Papers (cover pages by The University of Chicago Press) Lastly, his Selected Papers series is an anthology of essays surveying his papers across various domains in Computer Science, from Computer Languages and Algorithms to Discrete Mathematics and some Fun & Games.